PROTECT YOUR FUTURE

 The three major categories that make up elder law are:

-- Medicaid, disability and other long-term care issues; and
+- Medicaid and other long-term care issues; and

 - Guardianship, conservatorship and commitment matters, including fiduciary administration.